jtv/libpqxx/README.md

-If you don't want to have pg\_config in your path for whatever reason, or you have multiple PostgreSQL installations on your system (each with their own copy of pg\_config) and wish to override the default version, add an option like
+If you don't want to have pg\_config in your path for whatever reason, or you have multiple PostgreSQL installations on your system (each with their own copy of pg\_config) and wish to override the default version, add an option like this to your "configure" command line:

 ```shell
 	PG_CONFIG=/home/me/postgres/bin/pg_config
 ```

-to your "configure" command line.
-Here /home/me/postgres/bin/pg\_config is just an example of where your preferred copy of pg\_config might be.
+Here, "/home/me/postgres/bin/pg\_config" is just an example of where your preferred copy of pg\_config might be.
 This would tell the configure script that you wish to build a libpqxx based on the postgres version found in /home/me/postgres.

 About installing: if you wish to install libpqxx in a custom location, such as your home directory /home/me, you can specify this to the configure script